forrtproject/forrtproject.github.io/content/pedagogies/001-Julia-Strand/index.md

 <br>

 Welcome to FORRT's first Pedagogy.
-And what better way to kickstart this initiative than hosting a researcher and educator who has been widely recognized by her peers for her outstanding course and materials on *Psychology’s Credibility Revolution*?
+And what better way to kickstart this initiative than hosting a researcher and educator who has been widely recognized by her peers for her outstanding course and materials on theory of Open and Reproducible Science called *Psychology’s Credibility Revolution*?

 FORRT is delighted to partner up with [*Julia Strand*](https://apps.carleton.edu/curricular/psyc/jstrand/) for its first Pedagogy!